thefirstminute/nvim/README.md

 # Thanks
-* [Christian's LunarVim](https://github.com/ChristianChiarulli/LunarVim) - after looking at Neovim's implementation of Lua 3 times, this finally pushed me over the edge.
+* [LunarVim](https://github.com/ChristianChiarulli/LunarVim) - after looking at Neovim's implementation of Lua several times, this finally pushed me over the edge
-* [TJ](https://github.com/tjdevries) for [telescope](https://github.com/nvim-telescope) in particular, and [NeoVim] (https://github.com/neovim/neovim)... and everything else I'm in awe.
+* [TJ](https://github.com/tjdevries) for [telescope](https://github.com/nvim-telescope) in particular, and work on Neovim... and everything else; I'm in awe
 * [The Primeagen](https://github.com/ThePrimeagen) - Coding entertainment at it's finest
 * [hrsh7th](https://github.com/hrsh7th) - all the completiony goodness!  wow, seriously
 * [treesitter](https://github.com/nvim-treesitter) - one of the main reasons I made the leap

-And, of course, everyone making [NeoVim] (https://github.com/neovim/neovim) great!!
+And, of course, everyone making [NeoVim](https://github.com/neovim/neovim) great!!